-Loss of Control In-flight (LOC-I) , over the past 50 years of statistically analyzed accident history in commercial aviation, is and has consistently been indisputably one of the leading causes of airplane crashes and crash-related fatalities worldwide.
-Fortunately, due to the efforts of ICAO, passionate expert industry working groups and national aviation authorities around the world, there is good news on steps being taken to comprehensively address the LOC-I threat in accordance with the Global Standard for Upset Prevention & Recovery Training (UPRT).
+Loss of Control In-flight (LOC-I), over the past 50 years of statistically analyzed accident history in commercial aviation, is and has consistently been one of the leading causes of airplane crashes and crash-related fatalities worldwide.
+Fortunately, due to the efforts of ICAO, passionate expert industry working groups and national aviation authorities around the world, there is good news on steps being taken to comprehensively address the LOC-I threat in accordance with industry best practices for Upset Prevention and Recovery Training (UPRT).

 LOC-I is generally defined as an adverse flight condition that has placed an airplane outside of the normal flight envelope with a potential inability of the pilot to control the airplane using traditional pilot skills.
 ICAO specifies that Loss of control In-flight (LOC-I) is an extreme manifestation of a deviation from intended flightpath.